iluvcapra/wavinfo/CONTRIBUTING.md

    If you're facile with Python and understand what you'd like to fix, submit a PR and I'll review it as soon as I can.
 There's a `.devcontainer` available so you can creates commits on this project in a GitHub codespace.

+Contributions made by machine learning systems are politely declined.